 Does the County offer any scholarships or bursaries? – Yes, Clear Hills County offers a Continuing Education Scholarship.
 The Scholarship provides up to $3,000 to cover the cost of tuition for post-secondary, apprenticeship training, trades training or computer and bookkeeping courses.
-For more information click on the Policy 6801 Continuing Education Scholarships and the Scholarship application.
+For more information click on the Policy 6801-Continuing Education Scholarships and the Continuing Education Scholarship Application.

 There is also information and links to the following:

 - AAAF Memorial Bursary offered by the Alberta Association of Agricultural Fieldmen,